tsigalko18/transferability-testing-sdcs/README.md

 # Code Artifacts
-Code artifacts for the submission "Mind the Gap!
-A Study on the Transferability of Virtual vs Physical-world Testing of Autonomous Driving Systems"
+Code artifacts for the paper "Mind the Gap!
+A Study on the Transferability of Virtual vs Physical-world Testing of Autonomous Driving Systems", published in the IEEE Transactions on Software Engineering (TSE).
+A preprint is available [here](https://tsigalko18.github.io/assets/pdf/2022-Stocco-TSE.pdf).

 ## Demos